smedrec/smart-logs/.qoder/repowiki/en/content/Security and Compliance/HIPAA Compliance.md

 The system integrates with healthcare-specific resolvers and schema definitions to ensure proper handling of PHI and compliance with healthcare regulations.

 ### GraphQL Compliance Resolver
 The GraphQL resolver provides an API endpoint for generating compliance reports, including HIPAA-specific reports.
+The resolver enforces organization isolation and handles different report types through a switch statement.

 ```mermaid
 classDiagram